-While SDG&E provided adequate detail on the progress of its EFD sensors, SDG&E misinterpreted the intent on reporting on the accuracy for identifying incipient faults.
+While SDG&E provided adequate detail on the progress of its EFD sensors, SDG&E misinterpreted Energy Safety's expectation for reporting on the accuracy for identifying incipient faults.
 As part of its evaluation for the success of EFD, SDG&E must provide analysis on the accuracy in terms of the number of incipient faults correctly identified, the number of false positives identified, and the number of potential incipient faults missed by EFD technology through radio frequency and Power Quality data.
-Additionally, SDG&E must report on the progress it has
+Additionally, SDG&E must